LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 In general, Logtalk does not verify if a user predicate call/return arguments comply with the declared modes.
-On the other hand, Logtalk built-in predicates, built-in methods, and message sending control structures are fully checked for calling mode errors.
+On the other hand, Logtalk built-in predicates, built-in methods, and message-sending control structures are fully checked for calling mode errors.

 Logtalk error handling strongly depends on the ISO compliance of the